 In June 2010, Angola made a high-level political commitment to work with the FATF to address its strategic AML/CFT deficiencies.
-Since June 2011, Angola has taken steps towards improving its AML/CFT regime, including by issuing CDD regulations to banks.
+Since October 2011, Angola has taken steps towards improving its AML/CFT regime, including by enacting a new AML/CFT Law.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Angola should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); and (3) establishing and implementing an adequate legal framework for identifying, tracing and freezing terrorist assets (Special Recommendation III).
+Angola should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); and (3) establishing and implementing an adequate legal framework to identify and freeze terrorist assets without delay (Special Recommendation III).
 The FATF encourages Angola to address its remaining deficiencies and continue the process of implementing its action plan.